UNCATEGORIZED @US

 So where does the rest of their time go?

-To tackle these challenges, practices increasingly rely on Patient Management Software (PMS) – a tool designed to simplify the usual admin responsibilities and keep the clinic running well.
+To tackle these challenges, practices increasingly rely on Patient Management Software (PMS) – a tool designed to simplify administrative responsibilities and keep clinics running efficiently.

-In this article, we’ll explore the best PMS options out there for doctors in the U.S. We’ll, highlight features and value of each of these tools to help you find the right fit for your practice.
+In this article, we’ll explore 5 of the best patient management software options available for doctors in the U.S. We’ll highlight the features and value of each tool to help you find the right fit for your practice.

 As we touched on, Patient Management Software (PMS) is a platform that automates routine administrative tasks for healthcare practices.
 Unlike Electronic Health Records (EHR) that focus on handling clinical data, PMS typically deals with scheduling, billing, patient communication and so on.